keesiemeijer/custom-post-type-cleanup/README.md

 ![No unused post type posts found](/../screenshots/screenshot-1.png?raw=true)

 ### Settings Page
-The settings page if posts where found (after deleting a batch of 100 terms).
+The settings page if posts where found (after deleting a batch of 100 posts).
 ![Settings page for this plugin](/../screenshots/screenshot-2.png?raw=true)

 ### Done